awsdocs/aws-freertos-docs/doc_source/portingguide/tls-certkey-setup.md

 This section provides instructions on setting up certificates and keys for testing your TLS port\.

-For RSA device authentication, you can use the the private key and the certificate that you downloaded from the AWS IoT console when you registered your device\.
+For RSA device authentication, you can use the private key and the certificate that you downloaded from the AWS IoT console when you registered your device\.

 **Note**
 After you have registered your device as an AWS IoT thing, you can retrieve device certificates from the AWS IoT console, but you cannot retrieve private keys\.

-Amazon FreeRTOS is a C language project\.
-You must format certificates and keys before you add them to the `<amazon-freertos>/tests/include/aws_clientcredential_keys.h` header file\.
+FreeRTOS is a C language project\.
+You must format certificates and keys before you add them to the `freertos/tests/include/aws_clientcredential_keys.h` header file\.

-**To format the certificate and key for `<amazon-freertos>/tests/include/aws_clientcredential_keys.h`**
+**To format the certificate and key for `freertos/tests/include/aws_clientcredential_keys.h`**

-1. In a browser window, open `<amazon-freertos>/tools/certificate_configuration/CertificateConfigurator.html`\.
+1. In a browser window, open `freertos/tools/certificate_configuration/CertificateConfigurator.html`\.

-1. Under **Certificate PEM file**, choose the `<ID>-certificate.pem.crt` file that you downloaded from the AWS IoT console\.
+1. Under **Certificate PEM file**, choose the `ID-certificate.pem.crt` file that you downloaded from the AWS IoT console\.

-1. Under **Private Key PEM file**, choose the `<ID>-private.pem.key` file that you downloaded from the AWS IoT console\.
+1. Under **Private Key PEM file**, choose the `ID-private.pem.key` file that you downloaded from the AWS IoT console\.

-1. Choose **Generate and save aws\_clientcredential\_keys\.h**, and then save the file in `<amazon-freertos>/tests/include`\.
+1. Choose **Generate and save aws\_clientcredential\_keys\.h**, and then save the file in `freertos/tests/include`\.
 This overwrites the existing file in the directory\.
 **Note**
 The certificate and private key are hard\-coded for demonstration purposes only\.
 Production\-level applications should store these files in a secure location\.